 What is residual sugar?

 As its name suggest, residual sugar is natural sugar that is leftover when fermentation has ended.
 The amount of residual sugar will determine how dry or sweet a wine is.
 A wine with little or no residual sugar is a dry white wine.
 A wine with some to ample residual sugar will be sweet.
 All wines have some residual sugar.
 Dry wines have less than 1 gram per glass (150ml/5 ounces).
 Sweet wines can have as many as 20 grams of sugar per glass.
-Our palate begins to perceive sweetness at about 5 or 6 grams of sugar per glass.
+Our palate begins to perceive sweetness at about 2 grams of sugar per glass.
 The driest white wine will have the least amount of residual sugar.

 White Wine by Dryness Chart